-A culinary spice and medicinal marvel, Jo Lewin gives the nutritional low-down on this versatile seasoning.
+A culinary spice and medicinal marvel, nutritionist Jo Lewin gives the nutritional low-down on this versatile seasoning.

-The Zingiberaceae botanical family to which ginger belongs includes three spices: turmeric, cardamom and ginger.
-From ancient India and China to Greece and Rome, the rhizome (root) of ginger has been revered as a culinary and medicinal spice.
-Gingerbread, ginger beer and preserved ginger are all familiar products.
-But ginger is more than a seasoning – its medicinal properties have been valued and used throughout the ages.
+Ginger belongs to the same family as turmeric and cardamom, and from ancient India and China to Greece and Rome, the rhizome (root) of ginger has been revered.
+Gingerbread, ginger beer and preserved ginger are all familiar products, but ginger is more than a seasoning – its medicinal properties have been valued and used throughout the ages.

-The ginger plant is a creeping perennial with thick, tuberous underground stems and an ability to grow up to one metre in height.
-Cultivated mainly in tropical countries, Jamaican ginger (which is paler) is regarded as the best variety for culinary use.
+The ginger plant is a creeping perennial with thick, tuberous underground stems that can grow up to one metre in height.
+Cultivated mainly in tropical countries, Jamaican ginger – a paler variety – is regarded as the best variety for culinary use.
 According to Chinese tradition, dried ginger tends to be hotter than fresh.

-Native to southeastern Asia, India and China, ginger has been an integral component of the diet and valued for its aromatic, culinary and medicinal properties for thousands of years.
-The Romans first imported ginger from China and by the middle of the 16th century, Europe was receiving more than 2000 tonnes per year from the East Indies.
+Native to South-east Asia, India and China, ginger has been an integral component of the region's diet and valued for its aromatic, culinary and medicinal properties for thousands of years.
+The Romans first imported ginger from China, and by the mid-16th century, Europe was receiving more than 2000 tonnes per year from the East Indies.
 The top commercial producers of ginger now include Jamaica, India, Fiji, Indonesia and Australia.

-- Whole fresh roots.
-These provide the freshest taste.
+- Whole fresh roots, which provide the freshest taste

-- Preserved or 'stem' ginger.
-Fresh young roots are peeled, sliced and cooked in heavy sugar syrup.
+- Preserved or 'stem' ginger, which is made from fresh young roots that have been peeled, sliced and cooked in sugar syrup

-- Crystallised ginger.
-This is also cooked in sugar syrup, air dried and rolled in sugar.
+- Crystallised ginger, which is also cooked in sugar syrup, then air-dried and rolled in sugar

-- Pickled ginger.
-The root is sliced paper thin and pickled in vinegar.
-This pickle, known in Japan as gari, often accompanies sushi to refresh the palate between courses.
+- Pickled ginger, which is made by thinly slicing the root and pickling it in vinegar.
+In Japan this is known as gari, and often accompanies sushi to refresh the palate between courses

 |4 calories||0.2g protein||0.1g fat||0.8g carbohydrate||0.2g fibre|